 The skateboarding conversation was not new: City officials had previously blocked off Waller Street, a small side road on the edge of Golden Gate Park, and designated it as a place for kids to learn to ride bikes, but the idea never took off.
 Skateboarders organically took over the space and city officials eventually acquiesced, and donated benches and marble and granite boxes and objects left over from salvage yards, according to Ashley Rehfeld, a marketing director with skateboarding company Deluxe Distribution who was involved in planning the San Francisco skate plaza.

-Sign up for the Reasons to be Cheerful newsletter.Rehfield, 34, has skated since she was 13.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Rehfield, 34, has skated since she was 13.
 It was the “shared pulse of creativity” that hooked her, the way skating is individualized but also communal: Everyone has their own style and approach but they’re in it together.
 She and her friends would ride the bus to get to spots, so skateboarding was their portal into the city.

 To Rehfeld, the Waller project showed proof of concept, convincing city officials that skateboarding could be beneficial.
 “We showed the city that we can do a lot with a little,” she says, reflecting on the U.N.
 Plaza project and other recent efforts.
 “It was kind of a hilarious evolution of a city seeing how skating can be part of a solution, not a problem, but we got there.
 If you want a vibrant city for all groups, you have to build it with key people, then people will come.
 The city trusted us.”